Deep Energy Retrofit of a 19th Century Maine House

 We paid good money to building envelope consultant to help us with this and he pretty much threw up his hands and told us what we already knew: that there is no great solution short of filling in the well, rebuilding the walls and putting in a new floor.
 Not in the budget.
 We considered the approach of completely encapsulating the floor and perimeter stone walls with heavy polyethylene and insulation, basically making the basement space a part of the house.
 But with all that poly the basement would be essentially unusable, not to mention the difficulty of making the polyethylene barrier completely vapor-tight around all the existing structure, wiring and piping.
 Nor did my wife want to lose the look of the original stone wall.

 The approach we decided upon is to insulate the first floor joists with open cell foam (removable if we need to get at a pipe or a conduit someday, unlike closed cell foams).
 We will re-cover the well with a more airtight cover.
 This will isolate the basement thermally and deal with most of the moisture migration.
 But it means we will have to handle keeping the basement above freezing and dry by mechanical means.
+We are not doing this work at this stage, however, preferring to evaluate the house’s performance after a year.

 Probably the toughest challenging to achieving an air-tight, well-insulated house was our desire to keep the original windows, whose wavy glass throws so much beauty on the walls when the sun is low in the sky and gives the house so much of its character.
 Had this not been a priority we would simply have removed the old units and used triple glazed European sash that we use on our Passive House projects.